 How to Stabilize Shaky Videos in iMovie 10 on Mac?

-Step 1: Place the footage to the timeline and make sure that it is selected.
-If you don't select the footage the software won't know to which video clip you want to apply the Video Stabilization, which is why it is important to double-check that the right clip is selected.
+Step 1.
+Place the footage in the timeline and make sure that it is selected.
+If you don't select the footage, the software won't know to which video clip you want to apply the Video Stabilization, which is why it is important to double-check that the right clip is selected.

 How to Stabilize Shaky Videos in iMovie for iOS?